 Rest in Our Relationships

-Not only can I have rest in my work — God also wants me to have rest in my relationships.
+Not only can we have rest in our work, God also wants us to have rest in our relationships.
 As Joyce Meyer argues in Approval Addiction: Overcoming Your Need to Please Everyone:

 We can even enter the rest of God concerning what people think of us and whether they approve of us.
 We can become so secure in Christ that as long as we know our heart is right, we know whatever people think of us is between them and God and not our concern.